Autodesk Assistant for Revit

 Think of all the rote tasks a BIM manager or architect does in Revit: creating dozens of sheets for a set, placing views on those sheets, tagging every room or door, dimensioning floor plans, coordinating model elements, and so on.
 These tasks are essential but time-consuming and rather mind-numbing.
 Traditionally, firms have used tools like Dynamo (visual programming for Revit) or writing custom macros/plugins to speed this up.
 For example, Dynamo scripts have been known to save “over 90%” of the time on batch tasks like renumbering sheets or tagging hundreds of elements.
 But not everyone is fluent in Dynamo or coding, and setting those up can be a project in itself.

 Enter the new AI-driven automation assistants.
 These tools leverage advancements in natural language processing and generative AI to let you simply tell the computer what you want – and have it figure out the Revit API calls or Dynamo nodes needed to make it happen.
 An article in AEC Magazine recently highlighted one such tool, Pele AI, describing how it understands plain English prompts and automates tasks like tagging elements, generating views, organizing sheets, or modifying elements in Revit.
 The user can type something like “Make dimensions for all the rooms in this plan” or “Highlight clashes between ducts and beams in the 3D view,” and the AI assistant will execute those instructions directly in the model.
-This represents a big leap beyond just getting help info – the AI is actually doing the work on your behalf inside Revit.
+This represents a big leap beyond just getting help info – the AI is actually doing the work on your behalf in your design environment.

 Why is this significant?
 For one, it can dramatically accelerate BIM workflows.
 Routine tasks that normally take hours can potentially be done in minutes with an AI assistant.
 It also lowers the barrier to automation – you don’t need to be a programmer or BIM expert to automate something; you just describe what you need.
 And because the AI can handle the logic, it might also reduce human errors.
 For instance, if you ask it to tag all rooms, it’s not going to miss one because it got distracted – it will methodically tag them all and even ensure consistency in tag placement.

-Another standout aspect of ArchiLabs is what we might call its “intelligent automation” capability.
+Another standout aspect of ArchiLabs Studio Mode is what we might call its “intelligent automation” capability.
 It doesn’t just blindly execute literal instructions; it has some reasoning to interpret your intent.
 For instance, if you tell a typical script “tag all the rooms,” it might require you to specify which tag family to use, what view to tag in, etc. ArchiLabs, on the other hand, tries to infer those details.
 It is focused on “intelligent” automations – it uses reasoning to fill in the gaps of your request.
-So if you say “Tag all the rooms,” ArchiLabs will figure out that you likely mean room tags in the floor plans; it will pick the standard room tag family, ensure that tags are placed without overlapping, and basically do what you intended, not just what you literally typed.
+So if you say “Tag all the rooms,” ArchiLabs Studio Mode will figure out that you likely mean room tags in the floor plans; it will pick the standard room tag family, ensure that tags are placed without overlapping, and basically do what you intended, not just what you literally typed.
 This context-awareness is a huge time-saver.
 It’s like instructing a human assistant who understands the project standards and will make sensible decisions on their own.

 To illustrate: Suppose you want to label all the rooms in a complex building model.
 If you use Autodesk Assistant, you might ask “How do I tag all rooms automatically?”
 The Assistant might answer with a step-by-step: it could point you to a Revit help article or suggest using a Dynamo script or an add-in, and if you struggle, it will offer to connect you to support.
 On the other hand, if you have ArchiLabs, you could simply say to it, “Tag all the rooms in the project,” and it will understand and carry out the command right away – creating tags in each room on each relevant view, in accordance with your standards (choosing the right tag family, avoiding duplicates, etc.).
 The difference is night and day in terms of immediate productivity.

 No Need for Coding or Visual Scripting Expertise: One of the biggest barriers to widespread automation in BIM has been the skill required.
 Dynamo and the Revit API are powerful but not every firm has people comfortable using them.
-ArchiLabs removes that barrier by handling the technical heavy lifting itself.
-It leverages Dynamo and Python behind the scenes, but the user never has to touch them.
-You can build quite sophisticated automation routines just by describing your goal or by piecing together a few high-level blocks in a simple interface.
-This democratizes automation – even a small firm without a dedicated “BIM programmer” can use ArchiLabs to automate tasks.
+ArchiLabs Studio Mode removes that barrier completely – It uses Python-first automation behind the scenes, but the user never has to touch code.
+You can create quite sophisticated automation routines just by describing your goal in natural language.
+This democratizes automation – even a small firm without a dedicated BIM programmer can achieve what used to require one.

-Continuous Learning and AI Improvement: Being an AI-driven system, ArchiLabs can improve over time.
+Continuous Learning and AI Improvement: Being an AI-driven system, ArchiLabs Studio Mode can improve over time.
 The more you use it and provide feedback, the smarter it gets in understanding your intents and preferences.
 The ArchiLabs team is likely fine-tuning their models with more architectural data, meaning the assistant gets better at architectural reasoning as it goes (for example, it might learn how to better lay out views on a sheet in an aesthetically pleasing way, or how to interpret more complex multi-step requests).
 Autodesk Assistant also improves but primarily in answering support queries; ArchiLabs’ improvements directly translate to doing your work faster or better.

 Embracing the AI-Augmented Workflow